Bhimavaram

-Bhimavaram is a city and headquarters of West Godavari district in the Indian state of Andhra Pradesh.
+Bhimavaram is a town and headquarters of West Godavari district in the Indian state of Andhra Pradesh.
 It is the administrative headquarters of Bhimavaram mandal in Bhimavaram revenue division.
-It is a part of Eluru Urban Development Authority.
+It is a part of Bhimavaram Urban Development Authority.
 As of 2011 census, it is the most populous urban area in the district with a population of 163,875.
 It is one of the major pilgrimage centers in the state, which is home to Somaramam, one of the five great Pancharama Kshetras.

 History

-Along with much of present-day coastal Andhra Pradesh, Bhimavaram was controlled by the Chola dynasty.
-Under Kulothunga Chola I, Bhimavaram was ruled by his sons who served as viceroys.
+Along with much of present-day coastal Andhra Pradesh, Bhimavaram was governed by the Chola dynasty.
+Under Kulothunga Chola I, Bhimavaram was administered by his sons who served as viceroys.
 Stone inscriptions have been found in the town dating from his reign (c.
 1096 C.E.).

 Etymology

 The name Bhimavaram literally means "the gift of Bhima".
 According to a legend, in around 890–918 AD, an Eastern Chalukya king named Chalukya Bheema built a Siva temple and laid the foundation to this town.
 It was originally called "Bhimapuram", but the name gradually changed to "Bhimavaram"; "puram" refers to a dwelling place while "varam" means an endowment in Telugu.

 An alternative explanation is, that the sound va (labiodental) is preferred to ba, pa (labials) in colloquial language and over a period of time tend to shift from pa to va.
 Hence "varam" from "puram".